 - pasta: prepare the pasta according to package directions.
 Reserve 1/2 cup of pasta cooking liquid for later.

 - pumpkin alfredo: Heat the butter in a deep skillet (with sides) over medium-high heat.
 When the butter melts, add the sage leaves, stirring often and allow them to brown for 3-5 minutes.
 Remove sage.
 Add the pumpkin puree, prepared cashew cream, and 1 cup of milk to the pot and whisk until smooth.
 Let the sauce thicken and heat all the way through.
 Add the nutmeg, taste and adjust salt and pepper as desired.
 Add the pasta and toss with the sauce, add additional milk or reserved pasta water to thin sauce to preference.
-Serve immediately.
+Stir in the parm and serve immediately.
+You can also top it with additional parm if you’d like!

 - I’ve also used better than bouillion roasted garlic paste (affiliate link) in this recipe and it works pretty well in place of the roasted garlic.
 You’ll need between 1-2 teaspoons and you can omit the salt.